lukso-network/network-genesis-deposit-contract/README.md

 ### `tokensReceived` function

 The LUKSO genesis deposit contract has an external `tokensReceived` function.
+This function is meant to be called by the LYXe token smart contract that implements the ERC777 interface.
-It takes as arguments `address operator,address from, uint256 amount, bytes calldata userData, bytes calldata operatorData.` `address operator`, `address from`, `address to`, `bytes calldata operatorData`are unused function parameters.`uint256 amount` is the parameter that defines the amount of tokens sent by the caller (LYXe token contract) and`bytes calldata userData` is the parameters that is used to send all the bytes related to the deposit.
+It takes as arguments `address operator,address from, uint256 amount, bytes calldata depositData, bytes calldata operatorData.`
+`address operator`, `address from`, `address to`, `bytes calldata operatorData`are unused function parameters.`uint256 amount` is the parameter that defines the amount of tokens sent by the caller (LYXe token contract) and`bytes calldata depositData` is the parameter that is used to send all the bytes related to the deposit.

 #### Amount

-The amount of LYXe sent to the deposit contract is the deposit amount, which must be of size 32 LYXe.
+The amount of LYXe sent to the deposit contract which must be equals to 32 `ether`.

-#### UserData
+#### DepositData

 Deposit data sent by the LYXe token contract that will be sliced and pass to the internal `_deposit` function.